B.A., Theatre, Grinnell College

-“A More Aggressive Plantation Play: Henrietta Vinton Davis and John Edward Bruce Collaborate on Our Old Kentucky Home” (forthcoming in Theatre History Studies in 2012).
+“A More Aggressive Plantation Play: Henrietta Vinton Davis and John Edward Bruce Collaborate on Our Old Kentucky Home."
+Theatre History Studies 32 (2012).

 “The Rockae: An Adaptation of Euripides’s The Bacchae.”
 Ecumenica: A Journal of Theatre and Performance 3.1 (Spring 2010).

 “Field of American Dreams: Individualist Ideology in the American Baseball Movie.”
 JUMP CUT: A Review of Contemporary Media 52 (Summer 2010).